Research Team

 Doctor Rosamund Hill

-A consultant working at Auckland City Hospital and in private practice with a passion for understanding the ASD condition.
+A consultant working at Auckland City Hospital and in private practice with a passion for understanding the autistic condition.
 She has a son with severe autism.
-She has previously completed a research degree (M.D.) at the University of Auckland Medical School
+She has previously completed a research degree (M.D.) at the University of Auckland Medical School.

 Associate Professor Klaus Lehnert